jgnickerson/language-tables-app/README.md

-**to start the database, run the following command in a separate terminal window from the top directory (../language-tables-app):**

-  mongod --dbpath db
+**First, install node packages**

+  npm install

+**to start the server, initialize mongodb with fresh test data, and webpack the front end**

+  gulp start-fresh

+**to start the server, start mongodb with existing, and webpack the front end**

+  gulp start

 **to check how values update in the database, run the following commands in a separate terminal window from the top directory (../language-tables-app):**